SamSamhuns/ml_neural_network_implementation/README.md

             y = ƒ((w.x)+b) = f(9) = 0.999

 The **logit** of the neuron is equal to the dot product of the input and weights vector added to the bias.
+(This is different from the logit function discussed above)

 The process of passing inputs forward to get an output is called a **feedforward**.